dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 #### All functions as coroutines

 In the diagram below, if you ignore entry and exit points into the `main` function, then the whole invocation sequence looks quite symmetric.
-There seems to be no big difference between `main` and `coroutine` as if they are just two threads (or coroutines) switching execution between each other.
+There seems to be no big difference between `main` and `coroutine` as if they are just two threads switching execution between each other.
 ![](/assets/images/coroutines/coroutines-as-threads/2-symmetry1.png)

 So we could rename `main` and `coroutine` to `coroutine 1` and `coroutine 2`.